vcuello/INFM600-Cuello-Wells/README.md

 The  *2013 Library Typology*  dataset is comprised of information in relation to survey answer question analysis about American adults 16 years and older most common uses for public libraries, along with a report analysis on the findings published by Pew Research Centers (Smith, 2014), (http://www.pewinternet.org/2014/04/03/older-adults-and-technology-use/).

-The  *2014 E-Reading and Gadgets*  dataset consist of a survey question analysis of American adults age 16 and older frequency of use of E-reading and other electronic devices uses in public libraries, also includes a liink to an analytic report of the dataset ( Zickhur & Raine, 2014) ,                                                                                                                           ( http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/).
+The  *2014 E-Reading and Gadgets*  dataset consist of a survey question analysis of American adults age 16 and older frequency of use of E-reading and other electronic devices uses in public libraries, also includes a link to an analytic report of the dataset ( Zickhur & Raine, 2014) ,                                                                                                                           ( http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/).

 Even though these datasets are one year apart which may lead to data miss match, it still provides relevant information based on the commonality factor of location.
 The one year apart between the datasets is not significant given the information we used for the joined dataset is formulated in a way that asks the individual if he/she ever used electronic devices for reading or ever visited the library making the question cumulative overtime with only a one year difference.